cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 ## epochs
 The number of epochs to train.

-## evaluator
-The fully qualified class name (fqcn) and optional kwargs to a class that extends `juneberry.evaluator.Evaluator`.
-Juneberry has a variety of built-in evaluators for the following platforms.
-The built-in evaluators require no additional kwargs.

-The basic evaluators for the platforms are:
-* Detectron2 - juneberry.detectron2.evaluator.Evaluator
-* PyTorch - juneberry.pytorch.evaluator.Evaluator
-* MMDetection - juneberry.mmdetection.evaluator.Evaluator
-* Tensorflow - juneberry.tensorflow.evaluator.Evaluator

-## evaluation_output
-This field should contain a fully qualified path to a class that will be responsible for converting raw evaluation data into the desired output format.
-Example:

-`"evaluation_output": "juneberry.pytorch.evaluation.default.DefaultEvaluationOutput"`

-## evaluation_procedure
-This field should contain a fully qualified path to a class that will be responsible for producing raw evaluation data for the model when it is paired with an evaluation dataset.
-Example:

-`"evaluation_procedure: "juneberry.pytorch.evaluation.default.DefaultEvaluationProcedure"`

 ## evaluation_transforms
 This section contains a **chain** of transforms to be applied to data during validation or testing.